Review Panel Terms of Reference (updated 15 Nov 2024)

 The Review Panel and EGL sites

-- The site is proposing a new individual rate for a person in residential care, or an increase to an existing individual rate;
+- the site is proposing a new individual rate for a person in residential care, or an increase to an existing individual rate;

 - it is a personal budget being put in place in line with the requirements for maintaining parity in 24/7 care set out in the interim operational guideline for implementing the revised Purchase Rules in EGL personal budgets.